tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxS.md

   RAM configuration enabled.
 As example on how to add this for TQMa8MPxS, see `TQMA8MPXL_RAM_SINGLE_2GB` as example for TQMa8MPxL and use it instead of `TQMA8MPXS_RAM_MULTI` in U-Boot defconfig.
 Other config settings can easily be added.
+* Wake-Up via RTC currently does not work

 ## Build Artifacts